Pocketpair: History

 Pocketpair was founded in 2015 by Takuro Mizobe.
 Mizobe completed an internship at Nintendo Game Seminar while he was studying at the Tokyo Institute of Technology.
 After his graduation from university, he joined JPMorgan Chase but soon resigned to found the bitcoin exchange Coincheck.
 Half of Pocketpair's initial development team were friends that Mizobe met at the Nintendo Game Seminar and the other half were friends from university.

 In 2019, Pocketpair released the card-action game Overdungeon.
 The game was developed based on the idea of combining the elements of Slay the Spire and Clash Royale.
 Pocketpair initially launched the game in early access in November 2018 and it was officially released by Chinese publisher Lightning Games in 2019.
 However, due to issues related to the contract with the publisher, Pocketpair was unable to proceed with updates for the game.
 As a result, they decided to abandon updates for Overdungeon and instead they started developing their second game, Craftopia.
 Eventually, Pocketpair regained full rights to Overdungeon and resumed its development after a period of inactivity.
 On January 9, 2025, the game was released for the Nintendo Switch, marking its return with the first update in four years, which introduced new content and various improvements.

 Based on their experience with the development of Overdungeon, which was developed with the idea of combining the elements of multiple games.
 Pocketpair developed Craftopia based on the idea of incorporating elements from even more games.
 As a result, the development of Craftopia drew inspiration from various games such as The Legend of Zelda: Breath of the Wild, Minecraft and ARK: Survival Evolved.
 In September 2020, Pocketpair launched the early access of this game.

 Pocketpair began development on Palworld six months after the early access release of Craftopia.
 The company significantly expanded its staff for the development of Palworld.
 The game was announced in June 2021 at INDIE Live Expo.
 Initially, the plan was to complete the game within about a year of its announcement, but due to delays in development, the game was postponed.
-During that time, in November 2022, Pocketpair released AI Art Imposter for Windows, Android and iOS.
+During that time, in November 2022, Pocketpair released AI Art Impostor for Windows, Android and iOS.
 Additionally, in May 2023, the company announced Never Grave: The Witch and The Curse, a 2D action game developed by their in-house studio, Frontside 180 Studio.
 Despite aiming to complete Palworld's development by August 2023, it was delayed again.
 After a network test conducted in November 2023, early access of the game finally began in January 2024 for Windows, Xbox One, and Xbox Series X/S, and for the PlayStation 5 in September 2024.
 On June 10, 2024, it was announced that the game would be released in early access for macOS later that year.